Twentsvn/Trading-Wallet/readme.md

 ```

 ### Note
 - It uses the data from the file `Data.csv` to execute the trade.
+(And you make the time run)
 - Trade happens according to my algorithm (It is mutable).